sesh/ready/README.md

 There are no required dependencies, but two optional dependencies that enable some additional behaviour:

 - Installing the `tld` package adds support for using the fully-qualified domain name for some DNS-related checks.
 This is particularly handy if you need to check a subdomain.
 - Installing `beautifulsoup4` adds support for extracting the Content-Security-Policy from the HTML document as well as the headers.
-This can be used for sites that use static hosting like Github Pages.
+This technique can be used for sites that use static hosting like Github Pages.

 Note: if you install from PyPI these dependencies are installed.